-Head-over to Allowances section to create one more allowance and we will call it 24h day (you can give it any name that you can easily identify).
+On the Allowances page create a new allowance in our example we will call it 24h day (you can give it any name that you can easily identify).
 Choose Allowance type to be Override hours and value should be 16 for our example.
 This way 16 hours will be sent to the payroll system (in addition to the 8-hour sleepover this will be 24 hours).

-When creating 24hour shift within Scheduler, choose newly created allowance along with Sleepover allowance.
+When creating a 24hour shift within Scheduler, choose the newly created allowance along with Sleepover allowance.
 This will then give appropriate timesheet entries.

-💡 If your requirement is 12hour shift e.g. 7pm to 7am then same setup as described above will apply.
-However, second allowance will have override hours set to 4.
+💡 If your requirement is 12 hour shift e.g. 7pm to 7am then same setup as described above will apply, however, the second allowance will have override hours set to 4.

 12 am threshold for pay groups and standard scheduler shifts